joachim-n/drupal-project-contrib-development/README.md

 The git repository for the module is not changed or deleted.
 You can change back to using this with the `drupal-contrib-switch-clone` command.

+### Make and apply patch command

+This is a Composer command which applies your work in a module's git clone to the project as a patch.

+This requires the project to have the `cweagans/composer-patches` package installed.

+1. Your project has the drupal/drupal_cats package installed with Composer, and a git clone at repos/drupal_cats which has your work in a feature branch.
+2. Do `composer drupal-contrib:apply-patch-from-branch drupal_cats`.
+This does the
+   following:
+   1. A git diff is taken from the feature branch in repos/drupal_cats to the current version of the installed package.
+   2. The git diff is written to a patch file in /patches.
+   3. Composer is updated to apply the patch to the drupal/drupal_cats package.

+You should also contribute your fix back to drupal.org as a merge request!

 ## Installation

 Install with Composer: